Quick links for drug and alcohol rehab in Hertfordshire

 We don’t expect you to just enter treatment and you will be able to set goals with a practitioner to discuss your expectancies from treatment.

 You must also be willing to commit to recovery as failing to complete treatment can result in dangerous consequences for your health.

 You may be wondering if you can detox at home, the short answer is yes.
 Some people with mild addictions do decide to detox at home but we would always recommend undergoing this treatment in a residential rehab facility.

 Detoxing at home may not be safe and can result in relapses with fatally high dosage increases.
 At a Hertfordshire clinic, you will be under medical supervision at all times meaning we can avoid relapses and help to keep you well.

 Things that influence an individual’s experience with withdrawal include:

 It is for this reason that we do not recommend detoxing at home when a severe addiction is present.
-OK Rehab can ensure that you get the care you need with around the clock assistance and therapies to follow up a detox programme.
+OK Rehab can ensure that you get the care you need with around-the-clock assistance and therapies at rehab in Hertfordshire to follow up a detox programme.

-There is a wide range of treatment options that we have seen used very successfully by previous clients.
+There is a wide range of treatment options available at drug and alcohol rehab in Hertfordshire that we have seen used very successfully by previous clients.
 This includes: